NAVADMC/ADSM/README.md

  - Merge master into Stable.
  - Test.
+ - Push.
+ - Make fixes in Master and repeat above until everything works.
  - Merge Stable into each OS-staging branch.
  - Make OS Specific changes.
  - Test.
- - Compile.
+ - Run compile.py with your Virtual Env's Python (you can probably kill the process when it starts zipping the output).
- - Test Compiled (`ADSM.exe --test`)
+ - Test Compiled (`ADSM.exe --test`).
+ - `git add -u` Commit as "OS Staging Compile mm/dd/yyyy @ HH:MM".
+ - Push.
  - Merge OS-staging into OS branch.
 Do not merge in the Staging compiled files (ADSM.exe, adsm_update.exe, and library.zip).
 Do not merge in CEF or CEngine files.
+ - Test.
+ - Run compile.py with your Virtual Env's Python.
+ - Test Compiled (`ADSM.exe --test`).
+ - `git add -u` Commit as "OS Production Compile mm/dd/yyyy @ HH:MM".
- - Compile.
+ - Push.

 When you push the OS branch, that compiled version is now live and will be pulled down by all clients.